briansimiyuj/doctor-appointment-app/README.md

   6. Mount TabNavigation on AppointmentDetailsPage
     a.
 Retrieve `profile` from `ProfileContext`
     b.
 If `profile` type is a patient, remove the `medicalHistory` tab from the `tabs` array

+  7. When `activeTab` is "prescription", reuse TabContent component as a container and pass the `tabID` prop as "prescription"
+    a.
+Create PrescriptionTab component and mount it on TabContent and wrap it with `NotesTabProvider`

+    #### PrescriptionTab Component

+    PrescriptionTab Component will be used to display the prescription tab of the appointment details page.

+      1. Reuse PrescriptionTabHeader component in doctor profile UI